-Richard A. Dixon, FRS. is Associate Director of the BioDiscovery Institute and Distinguished Research Professor in the Department of Biological Sciences at the University of North Texas, Denton.
+Richard A. Dixon, FRS. was founding Director of the BioDiscovery Institute, and is currently Distinguished Research Professor Emeritus in the Department of Biological Sciences at the University of North Texas, Denton.
 He was previously Distinguished Professor and Samuel Roberts Noble Research Chair, Senior Vice President and Founding Director of the Plant Biology Division at the Samuel Roberts Noble Foundation, Ardmore, Oklahoma, where he worked from 1988-2013.
 He received his Bachelor's and Doctoral degrees in Biochemistry and Botany from the University of Oxford, UK, and postdoctoral training in Plant Biochemistry at the University of Cambridge, UK.
 He was awarded the Doctor of Science degree for his research achievements by the University of Oxford in 2004.
-His research interests center on the biochemistry, molecular biology and metabolic engineering of plant natural product pathways and their implications for agriculture and human health, and the engineering of lignocellulosic biomass for the improvement of forage and bioenergy feedstocks.
-He has published over 490 papers and chapters on these and related topics in international journals, that have been cited over 77,000 times.
-Professor Dixon is a Member of the US National Academy of Sciences (Plant and Soil Sciences Section, elected in 2007), a Fellow of the Royal Society (elected May, 2018), a Fellow of the American Association for the Advancement of Science (elected in 2003), a Fellow of the National Academy of Inventors (elected in December, 2014), he has been named by the Institute for Scientific Information as one of the 10 most cited authors in the plant and animal sciences.
+His research interests center on the biochemistry, molecular biology and metabolic engineering of plant natural product pathways and their implications for agriculture and human health, and the engineering of lignocellulosic biomass for the improvement of forages and feedstocks for the bioeconomy.
+He has published over 530 papers and chapters on these and related topics in international journals, that have been cited over 94,000 times.
+His current h-index is 147, and Google Scholar lists his research impact as #3 in the world in the field of Plant Biology.
+Professor Dixon is a Member of the US National Academy of Sciences (Plant and Soil Sciences Section, elected in 2007), a Fellow of the Royal Society of London (elected in 2018), a Fellow of the American Association for the Advancement of Science (elected in 2003), a Fellow of the National Academy of Inventors (elected in 2014), and a Fellow of the American Society of Plant Biologists (elected in 2018).
+He has been named by the Institute for Scientific Information as one of the 10 most cited authors in the plant and animal sciences.

 - Biochemistry and genetic regulation of plant natural product biosynthetic pathways